alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 The place where the Archangel Auriel of Hope lives is called the "Garden of Hope", which is a quiet corner of the Silver City, where the angels go to seek the clarity and tranquility of the soul, and the voice of the choir is always there.
 Not reverberating in the Garden of Hope, bringing the spirits of the angels into harmony and unity.

 The residence of the fate archangel Itherael is the "Fate Library".
 As an archangel with the name of "destiny", Itherael's duty is to be responsible for reading the library and what is shown in the crystals.
 Mysterious and obscure fate.
 The crystals in the Library of Destiny are said to come from fragments of the crystal arches.
-The crystal arches were once thought to be the vertebrae of Anu, so the angels believed that these crystal fragments also carried the power of Anu.
+The crystal arches were once thought to be the vertebrae of God Anu, so the angels believed that these crystal fragments also carried the power of God Anu.

 As for the original angel of wisdom, Malthael, the place where he lived was called the "Pool of Wisdom".
 The water in the pool came from an artifact called the "Holy Grail of Wisdom".
 It is said that the water flowing out of this pool is infinitely deep.
 The wells of emotion, they are the sum total of all the emotions experienced by all sentient beings in the universe at this moment, and before the fall, Malthael often stared at these pools of water alone...

 Lastly, there is the "Court of Justice" where the Archangel of Justice, Tyrael, resides.
 It takes the form of a vast auditorium, serving as a gathering place for the angels.
 Within these halls, their grievances, conflicts, and pleas are all met with impartial judgment and rulings, ensuring justice prevails.

 The residences of the five archangels form the core area of ​​the Silver City.
 At the very center of this core area stands the Crystal Arch, an incomparably tall and majestic dome of light, the place where all angel souls return.
-Therefore, it is also the core of the entire high heaven.
+Therefore, it is also the core of the entire High Heaven.

 The outermost part of the Silver City is surrounded by city walls.
 Only one gate can enter the city.
 This gate is the "Diamond Gate", also known as the "King Kong Gate".
 This gate is the most solid fortress.
-For thousands of years, the army of demon has entered the high-level heaven several times, but they have never been able to break through the gate of diamond, let alone enter the interior of the silver city.
+For thousands of years, the army of demon has entered the High Heaven several times, but they have never been able to break through the gate of diamond, let alone enter the interior of the silver city.

 However, the last time Diablo returned with the power of the Seven Demon Kings, he finally broke through the Diamond Gate.
 Even that time, Diablo once invaded the crystal arch deep in the core, but when he wanted to corrupt When it came to the Crystal Arch, it ultimately failed.

 After this battle, the Silver City gradually removed the erosion and pollution left by the demons, and repaired the Diamond Gate.
-The current high-level paradise is no different from the past.
+The current High Heaven is no different from the past.

-When Tyrael returned to the high-level heaven, he appeared directly in his residence, the justice court.
-As soon as he walked out, he saw a large number of angel troops moving back and forth in the entire silver city, a busy and tense scene. , It seems that under the order of Imperius, the high heaven has entered a state of war.
+When Tyrael returned to the High Heaven, he appeared directly in his residence, the justice court.
+As soon as he walked out, he saw a large number of angel troops moving back and forth in the entire silver city, a busy and tense scene. , It seems that under the order of Imperius, the High Heaven has entered a state of war.

 But this time, their opponents are not the army of hell, but the humans of Sanctuary...